A Dilogarithm Series and a Generalization of a Theorem of Bridgeman

-\section{Abstract}
+\centerline{\bf Abstract}

-Using Abel's five-term relation, we obtain a new two-parameter series identity for the Rogers dilogarithm.
-By specializing this identity we are able to derive dilogarithm series involving Lucas sequences.
-These identities generalize some results of Bridgeman, which were obtained using a completely different approach.
+Using Abel’s five-term relation, we derive a new two-parameter series identity for the Rogers dilogarithm.
+By specializing this identity, we obtain dilogarithm series involving Lucas sequences.
+These results generalize certain series identities of Bridgeman related to solutions of Pell’s equations, which were obtained via a completely different approach.